dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 - Adjust each day's note taking with the key topics that were covered
 	- Then go through all the content and fill in the topic gaps that are up in this vault
 - Check out QNAP
+- Check out how to format properly in .md (markdown) files so that they can be seen the way they look in Obsidian
+-

 Randoms:
 - - Look up the F-35 oxygen system cutting out to the pilot